Not getting heat and noticing error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your McKinley Heating Service Experts technician will check other parts of your furnace first.
-A handful of other issues can also create the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your McKinley Heating Service Experts tech will check other parts of your furnace first.
+Several other issues can also create the error code, like a blocked vent or cracked hose.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.

-If you should have furnace repair, turn to the pros from McKinley Heating Service Experts to diagnose the fault code and fix the situation to your satisfaction.
+If you should have furnace repair, turn to the pros from McKinley Heating Service Experts to understand the fault code and fix the situation to your satisfaction.

 Call us at 780-800-7092 or schedule an appointment online today.